October 17

 Ahmad Shukeiri stood before the UN Special Political Committee on October 17, 1961, and called Israel's treatment of Palestinians "apartheid."
 First time anyone made the comparison officially.
 He was representing the Arab League.
 Israel's delegation walked out.
 The term didn't stick—not then.
 Too early.
 South African apartheid was still decades from ending.
 Fifty years later, human rights groups would use the same word.
 Shukeiri's analogy became mainstream, long after he died.
 He was early by half a century.

-Robert Menzies opened Lake Burley Griffin, an artificial lake in the center of Canberra.
+Australian Prime Minister Robert Menzies opened Lake Burley Griffin, an artificial lake created by damming the Molong…

-Robert Menzies opened Lake Burley Griffin, an artificial lake in the center of Canberra.
-It had taken three years to fill after the Molonglo River was dammed.
-The lake was named for Walter Burley Griffin, the American architect who'd designed Canberra in 1913 but never saw his full vision built.
-It holds 33 billion liters of water.
+Australian Prime Minister Robert Menzies opened Lake Burley Griffin, an artificial lake created by damming the Molonglo River in the center of Canberra, the national capital.
+The lake had taken three years to fill after construction was completed.
+It was named for Walter Burley Griffin, the American architect who won the international competition to design Canberra in 1913 but never saw his full vision realized before his death in 1937.
+The lake transformed the capital from a dusty government town into a city with a dramatic waterfront centerpiece.

 The 1964-65 World's Fair closed after 51 million visits across two seasons.